 Alternative Dispute Resolution (ADR) Directive.
 The ADR directive is European law, which means alternative ways of resolving contractual disputes between consumers and businesses are available.
 The Financial Ombudsman Service (FOS) is the ADR provider for Financial Services in the UK and will provide a complaint handling service under the ADR Directive in addition to its role as an Ombudsman Service.

-Mortgage Advice Bureau has decided to continue dealing with customer’s complaints when they are received rather than pass responsibility to the FOS under the ADR Directive.
-This does not affect customers’ statutory rights of referral to the FOS as outlined above.
+Mortgage Advice Bureau has decided to continue dealing with client’s complaints when they are received rather than pass responsibility to the FOS under the ADR Directive.
+This does not affect clients’ statutory rights of referral to the FOS as outlined above.

 Online Dispute Resolution Platform (ODR).
 Complaints about Financial Services firms may also be sent to the Online Dispute Resolution website; http://ec.europa.eu/consumers/odr.

 Any complaints received via the ODR, will be forwarded to the FOS and then to MAB.
 Complaints received by this method will be treated in the same way as those received through existing means.